 Late Pick Up Fee: There will be a late pick up charge of $10 for every five minutes you are late picking up your child after 3:15pm (or 5:15pm for those registered for extended stay and play).

 Sign In/Sign Out: Parents or guardians will have to sign in/out when students are dropped off and picked up (absolutely no exceptions).
-Students will not be released to anyone other than adults authorized to pick up on the consent form.
-Photo ID is required to pick-up.
+Students will NOT be released to anyone other than the adults authorized to pick up on the consent form.
+Photo ID is required at pick-up.

 Camp currently closed.
 Check back next year.